alexpeachey/end_state/README.md

 These hooks can be useful for things like logging.

 The wrapped object has an array `failure_messages` available for tracking reasons for invalid transitions.
 You may shovel a reason (string) into this if you want to provide information on why your guard failed.
+You can also use the helper method in the `Guard` class called `add_error` which takes a string.

+The wrapped object has an array `success_messages` available for tracking reasons for valid transitions.
+You may shovel a reason (string) into this if you want to provide information on why your guard passed.
+You can also use the helper method in the `Guard` class called `add_success` which takes a string.

 ```ruby
 class EasyGuard < EndState::Guard